-- 1. the exceptional balancing measures specified in Article 7, Article 12 and Article 13 of the LFCBOA will enter into force, the latest, 9 months after the approval by the CREG; - 2. the improvement of the Nemo Link direction schedule forecast in Article 8(6) of the LFCBOA will enter into force, the latest, 3 months after the approval by the CREG; - 3. the decrease in full activation time for mFRR in Article 14 of the LFCBOA will enter into force after its approval by the CREG and not before the entry into force of the next version of the Terms and Conditions for balancing service providers for manual Frequency Restoration Reserve (mFRR), hereafter referred to as T&C BSP mFRR.
+Note that the new modifications concerning the exceptional balancing measures specified in Article 7, Article 12 and Article 13 will enter into force together with the modifications already approved by CREG on February 10, 2022.
+It was specified that Article 7, Article 12, Article 13, as well as the decrease in full activation time for mFRR in Article 14 of the LFCBOA, -approved by the CREG on February 10, 2022, still needneeded to enter into force.
+These were foreseen not to -enter into force beforetogether with the entry into force of the next version of the Terms and Conditions for balancing service providers for Frequency Restoration Reserve with manual activation (mFRR), hereafter referred to as T&C BSP mFRR.